-The monogram was a fun icon to create.
-The outside line creates the G letterform and the additional lines in the center create the two Cs.
-While I would not expect most to see the other two letterforms, the combination creates a strong image.
-And while the form itself feels solid, the negative space in the image keeps it from feeling too visually heavy whether it's colored or displayed in one-color situations.
+The monogram is formed by one continuous line.
+The outward-facing portion of the line creates the G letterform and as the line continues inward it creates the two Cs.
+While it's not necessarily expected for most to see the other two letterforms, the combination creates a strong image.
+And while the form itself feels solid, the negative space in the image keeps it from feeling too visually heavy.